Atlanta CASA’s COVID-19 Response and Protocols

 - Answering Volunteer FAQ’s: Please continue to reach out to your Advocacy Coordinator.

 - Stay Informed: Fulton County Board of Health

-The CASA offices will be closed from March 18 until further notice.
+The CASA offices will remain closed until further notice.
 We will reevaluate as we get closer to the judicial order being lifted.

 - Effective immediately all in-person child and family visits remain suspended.

 - Video contact continues to be the preferred method of communicating with children on your case during the hiatus of in-person visits to verbal-aged children, and to caregivers if children are too young to speak.
 In the event a child is too young for video or phone calls, please use video conferencing when possible to see the children to ensure they are okay while you are speaking to the caregiver.
 When video is not possible, phone contact is okay.
 If you need assistance using video conferencing tools, please let your supervisor know and we will help you.

 - All children in congregate care settings (shelters, hospitals, etc.) should continue to receive weekly contact from CASA.

 - All children in a reunification of any kind (protective order case in which they were initially placed outside the home and were then returned to the parents) may continue to receive weekly contact from CASA.